How To Create a Strong Password (With Examples of Good Passwords)

 • Very strong: ~p%O^{Y+apP=ehei

 It’s important to note that these passwords were generated using almost all the same added filters, including adding uppercase letters, numbers, and special characters.
-The only difference between them is the password length, which ranges from 6 to 16 random characters.
+The only difference is the password length, which ranges from 6 to 16 random characters.

 According to Avast, the password length is a key element in determining how strong your password is — likely more than the other elements combined.
 This reinforces the point that the best password is typically long.